 While you should always prioritise your health and take sick days when you need them, the option to work from home when you’re a little under the weather can cut the number of days you actually need to take as sick leave.
-Current sick day entitlements may not be enough for some people, especially those with small children who are passing illnesses on to them frequently.
+Currently, full-time Australian employees are entitled to 10 paid sick days a year, but this may not be enough for some people.
+Especially those with small children who are passing illnesses on to them frequently.

 If you just have a head cold and are feeling a little run-down and clogged up, you may still feel motivated enough to work as long as you can do it from the comfort of your home.
 Not having to make the commute to work and having the option to stay in your trackpants with an endless stream of tea may be all you need to get through the day without having to take it off entirely.